- Home

 Do I have a full acting degree by the end of it?

-Theatre and Performative Practices gives all round training and experience for all aspects of theatre, however it is not specifically an actor training course.
-There is plenty of opportunity to perform but acting is not the primary focus of the course.
+Theatre and Performative Practices gives all round training and experience for all aspects of theatre, including acting, and students are provided plenty of opportunity to perform; however, it is not specifically an actor training course.

 Will this course teach me how to teach acting?